|| JAMAI SASHTI || জামাই ষষ্ঠী ||

 Cut to the present when women are equally capable of taking care of themselves, the ritualistic relevance of this festival has somewhat diminished.

 All that remains of this Jamai Sasthi festival is the gastronomic celebration amidst the Bengali bhodroloks!
 The widespread popularity of the festival can be easily guessed by the fact that recently the West Bengal Government issued a notification whereby declaring a half-day official leave to the employees of the state so that they can spend the rest of the day with their family.

-This day calls for the mother-in-laws to brace up with unusual culinary skills and present mouth-watering delicacies.
-Usually the Jamai Sashti Menu include multiple servings of non-vegetarian dishes that includes Meat, Fish, Chicken and Eggs.
+This day calls for the mothers-in-law to brace up with unusual culinary skills and present mouth-watering delicacies.
+Usually, the Jamai Sashti Menu includes multiple servings of non-vegetarian dishes that include Meat, Fish, Chicken and Eggs.